thymeleaf/thymeleaf-extras-tiles2/README.markdown

     </bean>
 ```

-...and finally, add the Tiles dialect to your Template Engine so that you
+...and finally, add the Tiles dialect to our Template Engine so that we
 can use the `tiles:*` attributes:

 ```xml